Project-Counter/cop5/source/03-specifications/01-counter-reports-for-libraries.rst

      - Host_Types

    * - TR_B1
-     - Book Requests (Excluding OA_Gold)
+     - Book Requests (Controlled)
-     - Reports on full-text activity for books, excluding Gold Open Access content, as Total_Item_Requests and Unique_Title_Requests.
+     - Reports on full-text activity for books, excluding Open and Free_To_Read content, as Total_Item_Requests and Unique_Title_Requests.
 The Unique_Title_Requests provides comparable usage across book platforms.
 The Total_Item_Requests shows overall activity; however, numbers between sites will vary significantly based on how the content is delivered (e.g. delivered as a complete book or by chapter).
      - Aggregated_Full_Content\ |br|\ |lb|
        eBook\ |br|\ |lb|
        eBook_Collection